 Early Quakers in their Own Words: Spirituality

 In this course, we will engage at a deep level with several short passages written by early Friends that express something essential about their spirituality and personal experience.
-This will help us to understand these Friends better and consider what their words mean for us today.
+This will help us to understand these Friends better, and consider what their words mean for us today.
 Some of the words are very well-known and others less so.
-The passages will include writings by Edward Burrough, Steven Crisp, Margaret Fell, George Fox, William Leddra, James Nayler, Gertrude Derix Nieson, and Isaac Penington.
+The passages will include writings by Edward Burrough, Sarah Blackborow, Steven Crisp, George Fox, James Nayler, Gertrude Derix Nieson, Isaac Penington, and Dorothy White.

 This is the first course in a series of three.
-Part two will focus on theology, and part three on witness (to be scheduled for 2021).
+Part two will focus on theology, and part three on witness (available in 2021).